 Let’s dive into those four modalities.

-CBT therapy in Toronto is a popular category of talk therapy and you’ll likely see many therapists list it as a modality on First Session.
+CBT therapy is a popular category of talk therapy and you’ll likely see many therapists list it as a modality on First Session.
 CBT is about our thought, emotion and behaviour connections.
 During CBT, a therapist will help people through cycles of distorted thinking, and they’ll help reveal how our thoughts affect our emotional wellbeing and our behaviours.
 CBT typically occurs over a set number of appointments, often involving some journaling or “homework” between sessions.

-There are also therapists who offer DBT therapy in Toronto, a subset of CBT.
+There are also therapists who offer DBT therapy, a subset of CBT.
 The D in DBT stands for “dialectical,” which means two opposing things exist at once—I’m struggling and I’m working on getting better.
 DBT draws people away from all-or-nothing thinking that can prompt intense negative emotional responses.
 DBT is often used for people who are engaging in self destructive behaviour, and treatment often has a group therapy component.
 This modality can be beneficial for teens, helping them to accept challenges and continue to go forward while managing negative emotional responses to life’s hurdles.

-Therapists who offer somatic therapy in Toronto help people recognize how stress, trauma or other mental health challenges are affecting them physically, then how to learn to calm the nervous system for greater mental wellbeing.
+Therapists who offer somatic therapy help people recognize how stress, trauma or other mental health challenges are affecting them physically, then how to learn to calm the nervous system for greater mental wellbeing.
 We all have a natural fight, flight, or freeze response.
 The problem is that sometimes, under prolonged cycles of stress, we can get stuck in these phases.
 That means our bodies stay in a state of stress response when there is no actual danger present, and this can eventually lead to real psychological and physical ailments.

 Expelling or discharging this kind of physical expression of stress can be empowering for teens.
 It can help them learn to connect their emotions to a physical feeling, to listen to the clues their bodies are giving them, and to manage that stress accordingly instead of keeping it “bottled up” or choosing another maladaptive outlet.

-EMDR therapy in Toronto is one form of somatic therapy.
+EMDR therapy is one form of somatic therapy.
 EMDR was originally developed to treat PTSD because it’s specifically used to help with symptoms—conscious or unconscious—associated with traumatic memories.
 Therapists will guide a person through recalling a memory while their eyes follow a pen or finger (or another object) in specific motions and movements.
 This method theoretically creates new neurological pathways in the brain to process memories in new ways.

 This method can be effective for teens as well, including for those recovering from a traumatic event, those who have attachment issues or other emotional imbalances (anger, sadness).